NREL/HPC/docs/Documentation/Systems/Swift/running.md

 ### GPU Nodes

-Swift now has ten GPU nodes, each with four NVIDIA A100 40GB GPUs, 96 CPU cores, and 1TB RAM.
+Swift now has ten GPU nodes.
+Each GPU node has 4 NVIDIA A100 40GB GPUs, 96 CPU cores, and 1TB RAM.

+GPU nodes are also shared, meaning that less than a full node may be requested for a job, leaving the remainder of the node for use by other jobs concurrently.
+(See the section below on AU Charges for how this affects the AU usage rate.)
-To request use of a GPU node, use `--gres=gpu:<quantity>`, where quantity may be from 1-4.

-GPUs can be requested either at the command line when submitting your job with sbatch or srun/salloc, or add it as an `#SBATCH` directive in your sbatch script.
+To request use of a GPU, use the flag `--gres=gpu:<quantity>` with sbatch, srun, or salloc, or add it as an `#SBATCH` directive in your sbatch submit script, where `<quantity>` is a number from 1 to 4.

-Be sure to specify `--mem=` if more than the default RAM per core is required, and/or the number of CPU cores (e.g. `--ntasks=`, `--cpus-per-task=`).
-See the section below on Shared/Fractional node usage for more information on partial node requests and AU calculations.
+#### CPU Core and RAM Defaults on GPU Nodes

+If your job will require more than the default 1 CPU core and 1.5GB RAM you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.
+See the [Slurm Job Scheduling](https://nrel.github.io/HPC/Documentation/Slurm/) section for details on requesting additional resources.

 ## Allocation Unit (AU) Charges